Dans la Rue: Services

 Today Dans la Rue has evolved into a multi-disciplinary team of professionals and volunteers, headed by a leadership team and board of directors.

 Chez Pops Day Centre: Since 1997, the day centre offers a wide variety of services including basic needs (food, clothing, showers), access to social workers and health care professionals as well as job training and help finding housing.
 Other services offered include music and art therapy and continued education.

 The Bunker: Since 1993, The Bunker operates as a night shelter for youth ages 12 to 21.

-The Van: Since 1988, The Van, an modified motorcade, distributes food (traditionally hot dogs) and other not perishable items nightly throughout downtown Montreal and the surrounding areas.
+The Van: Since 1988, The Van, a modified motorcade, distributes food (traditionally hot dogs) and other not perishable items nightly throughout downtown Montreal and the surrounding areas.

-Popular Culture
+Popular culture

 Episode 6 of Historia 's Dans Les Pas De documentary series is about Dans La Rue and its activities.

 The 2020 non-fiction novel L'Enfer d'une Fille de Rue, also focuses on the organization and street youth in Montreal more broadly.